Ashraf-Hamdoun/udacity-project-4/README.md

 @In this project you can find the all uses of the api and react

+    -- firstly i create a new app using npx create-react-app my-reads -- then cd my-reads
-    -- firstly you can install it with ' npm i '
+    -- you can install it with ' npm i '
     -- then you can use all its functions

     /** Advantages : **/